facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Below are the handles and descriptors for various mesh assets used by a stage.

-Mesh types are included to support future format flexibility.
-In the JSON they are limited to string keys used by :ref:`AbstractObjectAttributes::AssetTypeNamesMap`, which map to values in :ref:`AssetType`.
-Any mesh type specification used in JSON but not found in :ref:`AbstractObjectAttributes::AssetTypeNamesMap` results in that mesh type being set to :ref:`AssetType::UNKNOWN`.
-JSON-Specified mesh types will override any default settings, such as those that might be derived from file name extensions.

 "render mesh"
 	- string
 	- The name of the file describing the render mesh to be used by the stage.
-"render mesh type"
-	- string
-	- The type of the render mesh.
-If not specified, value will be derived based on given **"render mesh"** file extension.
 "collision mesh"
 	- string
 	- The name of the file describing the collision mesh to be used by the stage.
-"collision mesh type"
-	- string
-	- The type of the collision mesh.
-If not specified, value will be derived based on given **"collision mesh"** file extension.
-Currently only "mp3d" is supported, other values default to :ref:`AssetType::UNKNOWN`
 "semantic mesh"
 	- string
 	- The name of the file describing the stage's semantic mesh.
-"semantic mesh type"
-	- string
-	- The type of the render mesh.
-If not specified, value will be derived based on given **"semantic mesh"** file extension.
-Currently only "mp3d" is supported, other values default to :ref:`AssetType::INSTANCE_MESH`
 "house filename"
 	- string
 	- The name of the file containing semantic type maps and hierarchy.